f3rmata/tcp_plotter/README.md

 ## Usage

-using cargo to build this application.
+Using cargo to build this application.

 ```
 cargo build --release
 ```

-transmit your cordinates data in one line json.
+Transmit your cordinates data in one line json.
 End with `\n`
 note: x -> i32, y -> f64

+---

-example data:
+Example data:

 ```json
 [{"x": 1, "y": 1.0}, {"x": 2, "y": 2.0}]